Customs and holidays around the March equinox

-The March equinox coincides with many cultural events, religious observances and customs.
+The March equinox is coincides with many cultural events, religious observances and customs around the world.

 "Higan" means the “other shore” and refers to dead spirits who reach Nirvana after crossing the river of existence.
 It celebrates the spiritual move from the world of suffering to the world of enlightenment.